nemracw/restaurant_list_A6/README.md

  	Node.js (v14.18.0 is recommended)

 ## Quick Start
-1. Download the latest release
+1. Download the latest release.
-2. Open your terminal, run git clone to copy it to your platform
+2. Open your terminal, run git clone to copy it to your platform.
 	 ```
    git clone https://github.com/nemracw/restaurantList.git
    ```
-3. Running documentation locally
+3. Running documentation locally.
 * Enter `cd restaurantList` as a start.
 * Run `npm install` to install Node.js dependencies.
-* Enter `npm run dev` to run the website
+* Enter `npm run dev` to run the website.
 * Open `http://localhost:3000` in your browser to preview the website.
-* Press `crt + C` to stop running
+* Press `crt + C` to stop running.

 ## Devtools information
 * Node.js 14.18.0